Who is mturro?

 A random fact about me that for some reason I feel compelled to talk about here: I walked away from my Master of Arts Degree in Literature with only six credits left to complete.
 After reading Marshall McLuhan I decided that I needed to get out of the academic trap.
 I needed to understand the practical effects and biases of the media I offhandedly consumed.
 As I saw it the only way to effectively do that was to get my hands dirty–to understand the media I used so that it couldn’t use me.
 The time had come to shift from consumer to maker.

 So I started banging around on a friend’s PowerMac 7200 (the first time I ever saw a color monitor and a web browser) and produced some crude, colorful, web pages.
 I was also quite lucky(?) that the 7200 had Quark Xpress 3 installed - that kind of software didn’t often find it’s way into the hands of pizza delivering grad students.
-Before long I got together with some friends and we started putting out a literary zine that took its inspiration from the emerging “Jamband” scene.
-Poetry and Phish - can’t miss stuff.
+Being the sort of college-aged idealist I was I channeled this new found technical capacity into founding an arts collective with some friends.
+The new Bluepear Arts Collective was going to change the world.
+It was going to use the Internet to give voice to the voiceless and power to the powerless.
+Who needed record contracts when we had dial-up?

 All in all I am happy I walked away from academics and found real life waiting for me in the media and publishing worlds.
 I’m not sure I could see myself being happy teaching Mellville and Emerson and Thoreau to college kids.
 Not that there is anything wrong with that… I come from a family of teachers - I’m even married to one… it’s just that it never felt like a fit for me.
 I need to be confronted with market level uncertainty… I love to (here I will paraphrase Nassim Nicholas Taleb) work from real life back to books, not from books to real life.